jasonfly07/jasonfly07.github.io/_posts/2015-8-26-document-scanner.md

 ---
 layout: post
-title: Document Scanner
+title: Build Your Own Document Scanner
 ---

 ![_config.yml]({{ site.baseurl }}/images/document-scanner/evernote.png)

 I've been using a lot of the document scanning function in Evernote lately.
+If you have never used it (or Apps with similar functions) before, what it does is look for the document in the picture and modify it so the document looks like it's captured by a scanner.
 Since conceptually it seems easy enough to implement, I decide to give it a try and build my own document scanner in Matlab.

 ###0.
 The Problem

 ![_config.yml]({{ site.baseurl }}/images/document-scanner/sf0.jpg)

-Let's start with the image above.
+Let's start with this picture of a postcard.
 The task is to *cut out* the card and *modify* it as if it's viewed from the top down.
-There are, therefore, 2 parts to this problem:
+There are 2 parts to this problem:
 A. How do we **find the boundary** of the document from an image?
 B. Once we know where it is, how do we **normalize the perspective** viewing the document?